Logoi-Linguistics/Logoi-Linguistics/README.md

 ; Unabridged:

 Name/Value                       ; Name/Value is a MetaFunction of arity: 2.
     celsius->fahrenheit/Rational ; celsius->fahrenheit is a Function of domain: Rational.
     Function/1                   ; Function/1 is a MetaFunction of arity: 1.
         C                        ; C is a Parameter::??, where: ?? = #TypeSignatureIndex#.
         +                        ; + is a VariadicFunction of domain: Numbers.
-            32                      ; 32 is a Constant::Even::Whole
+            32                   ; 32 is a Even::Whole
             *                    ; * is a VariadicFunction of domain: Numbers.
                 C                ; C is a Parameter::??, where: ?? = #TypeSignatureIndex#.
-                /                   ; / is a VariadicFunction of domain: Numbers? (with exceptions) 9               ; 9 is a Constant::Odd::Whole
+                /                ; / is a VariadicFunction of domain: Numbers? (with exceptions) 9            ; 9 is a Odd::Whole
-                    5               ; 5 is a Constant::Prime::Whole
+                    5            ; 5 is a Prime::Whole

 celsius->fahrenheit/Rational ; celsius->fahrenheit is a Function of domain: Rational.
-    100                         ; 100 is a Constant::Even
+    100                      ; 100 is a Natural::Even
 ; -> 212

 ;